Experiential learning resources for the innovative educator

 2. Student-Directed Learning Resources

-As you've seen in my experiential learning blog series, student-led learning experiences are key.
+As you've seen in my experiential learning blog series, student-directed learning experiences are key.
 How do you make learning student-directed?
 By giving students choices based on their personal interests and experiences.
-I have several student-directed learning activity tool kits that can be used over and over and over again, which are all included in the starter kit.
+I have several student-directed learning activity tool kits that can be used over and over and over again, which are all included in the experiential learning starter kit.

 3. 21st-Century Skill-Building Resources

 Developing skills and competencies for life is equally as important, if not more important, than gaining content knowledge.
 Content can be Googled.
-The skills to locate information that is not Googleable is more necessary in the 21st-century.
+The skills to locate information that is not Googleable is more necessary in the 21st-century for 21st-century learners.

 4. Resources to Showcase Learning